Real food, gluten-free meals, and eclectic music!

 Add wet ingredients to dry – stir until just combined.
 Stir in melted butter.

 Heat a 8- or 9-inch cast iron skillet over medium-high heat until searing hot.
 Add a pat of butter and quickly swirl around until melted.
 Pour the batter into the hot pan over the heat.
 Smooth out so that batter covers pan if necessary.
 Place skillet in oven.
-Bake until browned on top and a toothpick inserted in the center of the cornbread comes out clean (15-20 minutes).
+Bake until browned on top and a toothpick inserted in the center of the cornbread comes out clean (around 15 minutes).
 Let cook slightly, then invert to remove cornbread from the pan.
 Slice it up and eat it, with more butter, if desired!

 Smooth and delicious was the cornbread, so shall be the soundtrack!
 Two legendary musicians, Lester Young with Oscar Peterson Trio with cuts such as “Stardust” and “I Can’t Give You Anything But Love”, a sublime recording.
 Try with the cornbread, you’ll see!